-- Immunizations for children, adolescents, and adults, including cervical cancer vaccinations for females, where recommended by the Advisory Committee on Immunization Practices of the Centers for Disease Control and Prevention; - 3) Preventive care and screenings for infants, children and adolescents as listed in the guidelines supported by the Health Resources and Services Administration; - 4) Preventive care and screening for women as listed in the guidelines supported by the Health Resources and Services Administration, including: - a.
+- 2) Immunizations for children, adolescents, and adults, including cervical cancer vaccinations for females, where recommended by the Advisory Committee on Immunization Practices of the Centers for Disease Control and Prevention: - 3) Preventive care and screenings for infants, children and adolescents as listed in the guidelines supported by the Health Resources and Services Administration; - 4) Preventive care and screening for women as listed in the guidelines supported by the Health Resources and Services Administration, including: - a.
 Women's contraceptives, sterilization treatments, and counseling.
 This includes Generic oral contraceptives as well as injectable contraceptives and patches, for the durations or supply minimums required by applicable law.
 Contraceptive devices such as diaphragms, intra uterine devices (IUDs), and implants are also covered.
+At least one product in all 18 approved methods of contraception is covered under this policy without cost sharing as required by federal and state law.
 Some categories and classes of contraceptives do not have Generics available and, in each of these categories, at least one Brand Drug is available at \$0 cost sharing when you receive it from an In-Network Provider.
 If your Provider determines that a Brand Drug with an available Generic therapeutic equivalent is Medically Necessary because a Generic equivalent drug is not appropriate for you, you may obtain coverage of the Brand Drug with \$0 cost-sharing if your Provider submits an exception request.
 Your Doctor must complete a contraceptive exception form and return it to us.
 You or your Doctor can find the form online at https://file.anthem.com/Anthem ABS BrandContraceptiveCopayWaiverForm.pdf or by calling the number listed on the back of your ID Card.
 If Medical Necessity has been determined by your Provider, an exception will be granted and coverage of the Drug will be provided at \$0 cost sharing.
-Otherwise, Brand Drugs will be covered under the "Prescription Drug Benefit at a Retail or Home Delivery (Mail Order) Pharmacy."
+Otherwise, Brand Drugs will be covered under the "Prescription Drug Benefit at a Retail or Home Delivery (Mail Order) Pharmacy." - b.

-- b.
 Breastfeeding support, supplies, and counseling.
 Benefits for breast pumps are limited to one pump per pregnancy. - c.
-Gestational diabetes screening. - 5) Preventive care services for smoking cessation and tobacco cessation for Members age 18 and older as recommended by the United States Preventive Services Task Force including: - a.
-Counseling - b.
-Prescription Drugs obtained at a Retail or Home Delivery (Mail Order) Pharmacy - c.
-Nicotine replacement therapy products obtained at a Retail or Home Delivery (Mail Order) Pharmacy when prescribed by a Provider, including over the counter (OTC) nicotine gum, lozenges and patches. - 6) Prescription Drugs and OTC items identified as an A or B recommendation by the United States Preventive Services Task Force when prescribed by a Provider including: - a.
-Aspirin - b.
-Folic acid supplement - c.
+Gestational diabetes screening. - 5) Preventive care services for smoking cessation and tobacco cessation for Members age 18 and older as recommended by the United States Preventive Services Task Force including: - Counseling - b.
+Prescription Drugs obtained at a Retail or Home Delivery (Mail Order) Pharmacy

+- c.
+Nicotine replacement therapy products obtained at a Retail or Home Delivery (Mail Order) Pharmacy when prescribed by a Provider, including over the counter (OTC) nicotine gum, lozenges and patches.

+- 6) Prescription Drugs and OTC items identified as an A or B recommendation by the United States Preventive Services Task Force when prescribed by a Provider including:

+- a.
+Aspirin

+- b.
+Folic acid supplement

+- c.
 Bowel preparations